wdev-rs/laravel-datagrid/README.md

 php artisan vendor:publish --provider="WdevRs\LaravelDatagrid\LaravelDatagridServiceProvider" --tag="datagrid" --force
 ```

-Update the import paths in the app.js to use correct DataGrid compoent (grid.js or datagrid), see the example above.
+Update the import paths in the app.js to use correct DataGrid component (grid.js or datagrid), see the example above.

 Update the usage of the data-grid component to pass the rows property: